Fill out insurance application forms

 How to Choose the Right Form

-- Form SSA-4-BK is the right choice if you're applying for Social Security benefits on behalf of a child or dependent grandchild of a retired, disabled, or deceased worker.
+• Form SSA-4-BK (Application for Child's Insurance Benefits): Use this if you are applying on behalf of a child or dependent grandchild of a worker who is retired, disabled, or deceased.

 Form Comparison